-In a moment something happens and life changes.
-How do you pick-up and start again when the stuff you’ve spent the past decade accumulating, maybe without the people or the places you love, how do you do that?
+In a moment, something happens, and life changes.
+How do you pick-up and start again when the stuff you’ve spent the past decade accumulating?
+Maybe without the people or the places that you love, how do you do that?
 I have no freaking idea, to be honest, but as Mr Suger and I tackle some version of this ourselves, here are my thoughts.

 You have to let go of how life should look.

-Those shoulds are going to do you in if you let them.
-Shoulds are one of those life and happiness sucking things.
-A should will sneak up on you and steal your joy if you let it.
+Those shoulds are going to do you in if you let them; they’re happiness sucking things, and it will sneak up steal your joy if you let it.
 So don’t let it.
 Walk away from the idea of what you though your 30s (or whatever decade you’re in) and admit that you know nothing.
 You had a plan; you had a goal… It didn’t work out.
 That sucks.
 Moving on.

 Be prepared to knuckle down.

 For us, this is particularly true, we have spent almost a decade in some version of living it up.
 We didn’t realise it at the time, but we were.
-So the time has come to do what we know to do but have been avoiding doing for a while.
-There are some areas of our life that require our attention but because they were boring or annoying, we didn’t do them.
+The time has come to do what we know to do but have been avoiding doing for a while.
+Some areas of life require our attention, but because they were boring or annoying, we didn’t do them.
 Now it’s time to pay the piper.
 You can only dodge being an adult for so long, apparently.

 Or if you’ve been too uptight, prepare to loosen up.

-Then as much as there are areas that we were all free and easy over, there are areas of our lives that would benefit from removing our foot from the go fast pedal.
+Then as much as there are areas that we were all free and easy about, there are areas of our lives that would benefit from removing our foot from the go-fast pedal.
 It’s about balance, and if your life has done a nose drive in one area, you’re obviously out of balance.
-So it’s time to even that keel and find your centre.
+So, it’s time to even that keel and find your centre.